Firms To Watch: Court of protection

 Work highlights

-• Assisted the Court of Protection and the Criminal Court in investigating and collating evidence of financial abuse against its client MA which was pivotal in the criminal case.
+• Assisted the Court of Protection and the Criminal Court with investigating and collating evidence of financial abuse against its client MA which was pivotal in the criminal case.

-• Appointed as a panel deputy for AB.
-The team instructed solicitors to represent the client in family proceedings regarding housing and financial support.
+• Acted as a panel deputy for AB and represented the client in family proceedings regarding housing and financial support, ultimately reaching agreement in its client’s best interests.

 Kingsley Napley LLP